liang4793/CameraBrake/README.md

 ### English | [简体中文](/README(CH).md)

-Report and block ``camera service/microphone service/location service`` quickly.
+Report and block ``camera service`` quickly.
 If you like it, please give me a star --->
+If there are any questions, please leave issue or contact me.

 ## Background
 Nowadays, privacy disclosure occurs frequently, and many unprotected input devices have a great risk of privacy disclosure.
 **Emergency-Brakes** is a lightweight application for software privacy protection.

 ## Introduction
-**Emergency-Brakes** can detect whether the ``camera service / microphone service / location service`` is occupied and report.
+**Emergency-Brakes** can detect whether the ``camera service`` is occupied and report.
-What's more, **Emergency-Brakes** can quickly stop these services in order to prevent the outflow of private information.
+What's more, **Emergency-Brakes** can quickly turn off the camera and prevent it from turning on again in order to prevent the outflow of private information.

 ## How to use
 Under construction